Sample menu for a baby from 4 to 8 months old

 Keep on giving your baby 210 ml of breast milk or baby milk up to when it is 9 months old.

 Start introducing 2 teaspoons of vegetables (for instance carrots, courgettes, winter squash) to reach 40 grams of vegetables and 15 grams of potatoes.
-You can draw inspiration from our recipes: the first vegetable purée or a vegetable broth.
+You can draw inspiration from our recipes: the first carrot purée or a first courgette purée.

 Always complete the meal with 150 ml of milk.